JimmyItela/jimmyitela.github.io/enhancement-3-databases/README.md

 # Enhancement Three — Databases

-Migration of the persistence layer from a hand-written `SQLiteOpenHelper` to the **Room** persistence library, fixing the most serious defect from the Milestone One code review: an `onUpgrade` that dropped every table (and all user data) on any schema change.
+Migrating persistence layer from manually implemented `SQLiteOpenHelper` to using the **Room** library to fix one major issue from milestone one code review: an `onUpgrade` that drops every table (and all user data) on any schema change.

-## What changed
+## What has been done

-- **Room entities and DAOs.** `UserEntity`, `WeightEntity`, and `GoalEntity` define the schema; the `Room*Dao` classes provide compile-time-verified queries.
+- **Entities and DAOs for Room.** `UserEntity`, `WeightEntity`, and `GoalEntity` describe the database schema while `Room*Dao` are used to perform queries at compile time.
-- **Non-destructive migration.** `AppDatabase.MIGRATION_2_3` rebuilds each table with a create-copy-drop-rename pattern, so every existing row is copied forward before anything is dropped — no user data is lost on upgrade.
+- **Destructive migration.** `AppDatabase.MIGRATION_2_3` recreates every table using create+copy+drop+rename strategy so that all the rows are copied before tables are being dropped — no user data will be lost during an upgrade.
-- **Indexing.** A composite index on `(user_id, entry_date)` optimizes the dashboard's dominant query.
+- **Indexing.** Composite index on `(user_id, entry_date)` helps to optimize the query which is executed most often from the dashboard's point of view.
-- **Adapter pattern.** The `Room*DaoAdapter` classes implement the existing `UserDao` / `WeightDao` / `GoalDao` interfaces on top of Room, so the repository and every ViewModel work unchanged — the interfaces built in Enhancement One made this migration a drop-in.
+- **Adapter Pattern.** Implementation of existing `UserDao`, `WeightDao` and `GoalDao` interfaces by `Room*DaoAdapter` allows using Room seamlessly inside the repository as well as in ViewModels — interfaces developed during enhancement one allowed easy migration.
-- **Aggregate query.** `WeeklyAverage` supports a weekly-average SQL aggregation.
+- **Aggregate Query.** `WeeklyAverage` provides a way to execute SQL aggregation.

 ## Key files